How to Use Essential Oils to Help with Meditation

-Aromatherapy involves the use of essential oils and aromatic plant extracts for calming and healing purposes, usually by rubbing the oil into the skin or by dispersing it into the air.
+Aromatherapy involves using essential oils and aromatic plant extracts for calming and healing purposes, usually by rubbing the oil into the skin or dispersing it into the air.

 How to Use Essential Oils

 There are many ways to use essential oils.
-However, for the purposes of aiding in meditation, there are two ways you can use them: Diffusing them into the air or rubbing them into the skin.
+However, to aid in meditation, there are two ways you can use them:

 Essential Oil Diffusion

 Diffusion involves dispersing the oils into the air via a fine mist.
-This is usually done with a diffuser, a small appliance made specifically for this purpose.
+This is usually done with a diffuser.
+A small appliance explicitly made for this purpose.

-Safety tip: If you have a medical condition or take medication, consult a physician to be sure that the essential oils you want to use won’t have any adverse side effects in your situation.
+Safety tip: If you have a medical condition or take medication, consult a physician to ensure that the essential oils you want to use won’t have any adverse side effects in your situation.